How to Turn Wet Hot American Summer into the Best Group Halloween Costume

 Pssst — we made these looks *entirely* from thrift store finds, plus our own treasured stash of puka shells we just couldn’t seem to throw away ;)

 Andy: TBH, Andy’s look is all about the bad attitude and trademark “pfffft” smirk.
 If you don’t have a motorcycle to irresponsibly dismount, stick with the denim on denim paired with a black graphic tee, floppy hair and aviator shades.
 Don’t forget that solo puka shell on a hemp cord necklace!

 Katie: For everyone’s favorite not-so-innocent girl next door, we paired a sailor-striped shirt, cutoff shorts and our beloved puka shells with some serious pigtails.

 Gerald “Coop” Cooperberg: Always enamored with gals out of his league (sorry dude, it’s true), Coop is notorious for his black bowl cut mop, too-short denim cutoffs, tube socks and the garrish hemp puka necklace his “girlfriend” Donna gifted him on the first day of camp.
 Finish the look with a lovesick face and you’re on your way.

 Don’t forget about his mega crush on Katie.

-Susie: We have to say, we were most excited to see Amy Poehler reprise one of her very first silver screen characters.
+: We have to say, we were most excited to see Amy Poehler reprise one of her very first silver screen characters.
 The easiest way to channel Susie’s preppy East Coast ensemble?
 A pastel polo shirt.
 We paired her polo with khaki bermuda shorts and white tennis shoes.
-The true transformation comes from the feathery bob ‘do that Susie sports, which we achieved using our trusty faux bob hack.
+The true transformation comes from the feathery bob ‘do that Susie sports, which we achieved using our trustyhack.

 Ben: We gave Ben a collar-popped pink polo to match with his kinda-sorta-boo, Susie.
 Be sure to tuck the polo into the tennis shorts and finish the get-up with boat shoes.